sylefeb/mch2022-silice/README.md

 ## Building something

 Connect the badge, enter the project directory (for instance `lcd_test`) and type `make`.
 Enjoy!

+> The most documented, albeit more complex example is the [Doomfire](./doomfire/README.md).

 > The `qpsram_loader` directory contains a project to upload and download data to PSRAM from memory that will not automatically program the badge.